aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/text/search/_index.md

 weight: 50
 ---

-This REST API indicates to `search` text on Excel files.
+This REST API indicates to `search` text from Excel files.
 `## RSET API

 ```bash